Ashley-Pettit/WelcometoUNSW/README.md

 This was a technical test done for zendesk.
 It involves connecting to the zendesk ticketing API and then showing the results in the format of all tickets and then one particular ticket.

+###HOW TO RUN

+1. Download this repo by clicking the download as zip button
+2. Unzip the file
+4. Ensure you have at least v2.2.2 of ruby installed.
+You can check by running ruby -v in your terminal/console.
+Ruby can be downloaded at https://www.ruby-lang.org/en/downloads/
+5. With ruby installed navigate to the downloaded unzipped file with your terminal
+6. Once in the folder type ruby 'rails s' to start the servers
+7. In your browser navigate to 'http://localhost:3000/'
+8. You can play around with the program here.
+9. To see how the program functions with the API offline you can turn off your internet and do the same.
+10. To run tests - rspec spec/controllers/tickets_controller_spec.rb

+Note it's a little slow due to the nature of constantly fetching data.
+I didn't want to overcomplicate the solution by looking into caching or a database

 ###REQUIREMENTS AND BASIC APPROACH

 ######Connect to the zendesk API